Tang634724712/DifferentialPrivacy/readme.md

+**This is a research based course of Differential Privacy with the Prof. Vorapong from the The University of Tokyo With 5 main topics**

+Topic 1: Anonymity, Privacy-Preciseness trade-offs

+Topic 2: Differential Privacy, Laplacian Mechanism

+Topic 3: Exponential Mechanism

+Topic 4: SmallDB algorithm

+Topic 5: Private PAC learning

 ## Linking attack
 A linkage attack is an attempt to re-identify individuals in an anonymized dataset by combining that data with background information.
 Data like age, location, gender, and so on are generally used.